The Bankrate promise

 Mortgage rates have trended upward since the beginning of the year — and while they retreated a bit in late 2022, they still are higher than they’ve been in 20 years.
 Nevertheless, it might be worth refinancing your mortgage to save on monthly payments or to get some extra cash.

-As you review the situation, here are the best (and worst) reasons homeowners decided to refinance.
+As you assess your situation, here are the best (and worst) reasons to refinance.

 Best reasons to refinance your mortgage

 There are many reasons you might consider refinancing your mortgage.
 You can use the equity in your home for other purposes or adjust the details of your loan.

 Some of the best reasons to refinancing include:

 - Tap into your home equity for cash

 Known as a “rate-and-term” refinance, this is the most popular reason borrowers refinance.
 Borrowers with a higher interest rate on their current loan could benefit from a refinance if the math pans out — especially if they’re shortening their loan term.